Skip to main contentSkip to navigation

 AFR = Annualized Failure Rate from Backblaze Drive Stats 2024.
 Lower is better.
 Industry average is ~1.5%.

-Start a Free Estimate
+Start Your Free Hard Drive Recovery Estimate

 Professional Recovery